La Derecha Diario logo

 New 25% increase by Córdoba's taxi and remís mafia

 Starting this Saturday, a 25% increase in the flag drop and fare for taxis and remises in Córdoba is in effect, as officially announced by the Transportation Secretariat.
 The increase was justified by permit holders who claim that operating costs have risen considerably.
-This is happening amid a more competitive market due to the emergence of apps that set prices according to supply and demand.
+This is happening amid a more competitive market thanks to the emergence of apps that set prices according to supply and demand.

 The increase means that passengers will now have to pay more, while users of digital platforms such as Uber enjoy flexible and automatic rates.
 The fare adjustment was requested by the sector in order "not to fall behind" in the face of inflation.
 However, for many users, these apps are more affordable and transparent options.